Deligne-Lusztig duality on the stack of local systems

 The forgetful functor $\oblv_R$ intertwines the two types of $!$-pullbacks.
 By duality, $\ind_R$ intertwines $\ICoh$-pushforwards with renormalized de Rham push-forwards, see \cite{finiteness}.

 \sssec{}

 We also have the induction/forgetful adjunction $(\ind_L, \oblv_L)$ for left D-modules.
-This adjunction is valid only for bounded (aka: eventually coconnective) stacks; we are not in danger, as we will only apply it to quasi-smooth stacks.
+This adjunction is valid only for bounded (that is, eventually coconnective) stacks; we are not in danger, as we will only apply it to quasi-smooth stacks.
 The forgetful functor $\oblv_L$ intertwines $*$-pullbacks of quasi-coherent sheaves with $!$-pullbacks of D-modules.

 \sssec{}

 It remains to discuss the interaction between $\ind_L$ and $(\QCoh,*)$-pushforwards.
 First off, we have $\oblv_R \simeq \Upsilon \circ \oblv_L$ and $\ind_L \simeq \ind_R \circ \Upsilon$.
 Thus, the dual of $\ind_L$ is